joyyyq/Books/202004_PoorCharlie/11PsychologyOfMisjudgement.md

 8. Envy/Jealousy Tendency
 9. Reciprocation Tendency
 10. Influence-from-Mere-Association Tendency

-The proper antidotes to being made such a patsy by past success are: 1) to carefully examine each past success, looking for accidental, noncausative factors associated with such success that will tend to mislead as one appraises odds implicit in a proposed new undertaking, and
+The proper antidotes to being made such a patsy by past success are:

+1) to carefully examine each past success, looking for accidental, noncausative factors associated with such success that will tend to mislead as one appraises odds implicit in a proposed new undertaking, and

+2) to look for dangerous aspects of the new undertaking that were not present when past success occurred.

+Hating and disliking also cause miscalculation triggered by mere association.
+IN business, I commonly see people underappraise both the competency and morals of competitors they dislike.
+This is a dangerous practice, usually disguised because it occurs on a subconscious basis.

 11. Simple, Pain-Avoiding Psychological Denial
 12. Excessive Self-Regard Tendency
 13. Overoptimism Tendency